treystr/bdi-web/src/content/initiatives/local-business-surveys.md

   Aggregate and anonymize survey responses to share key insights publicly, ensuring transparency and community value.

 - **Develop Local Programs:**
-  Shape our 2025 educational and merchant outreach roadmap based on what DC business owners actually need.
+  Shape our 2025 educational and local business outreach roadmap based on what DC business owners actually need.

-- **Create Merchant Resources:**
+- **Create Local Business Resources:**
   Produce guides, case studies, and step-by-step materials that make Bitcoin payments and savings easy to understand and implement.

 - **Strengthen Community Partnerships:**